Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

 >  Smaller interfaces are easier to implement, consume and understand and, as such, are more usable, reusable, flexible and pluggable.

+### Complexity vs flexibility

-And I would even dare advance that, generally-speaking:
+I would dare advance that, as a rule of thumb:

 > The level of abstraction of an interface is *inversely* proportional to its complexity.